 After your nap, you wake up feeling thirsty and weak.
+It has been a long time since you had a drink of water.
 You begin to walk toward the river.
 As you walk, you come upon a large pile of something that you have never seen before.
 It smells like something to eat.
-You take a bite and find out it is NOT food!
+You take a bite, and find out it is NOT food!

 Suddenly, you feel very scared and want to run.
 If you run, you must take a different path to the river.
 You would have to walk farther and might not have enough strength to make it to the river.

 MAKE A CHOICE A. Run and take the longer path to the river.